-This craft is designed to operate in winds up to Beaufort force 6 and the associated wave heights (significant wave height up to 2 m, see Note 1 below).
+This boat is designed for sailing in winds that may not exceeding force 6 on the Beaufort scale and in waves of a significant height of 2m or less.

 You may meet with such conditions in exposed inland waters, in estuaries and in coastal waters with moderate weather conditions.